ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Note, this feature is enabled on browser, iPad, iPhone, Android, Windows and Mac versions of the Showcase Workshop app.

-## Hotspot URL Special variables
+## Hotspot URL special variables

-In the target of a hotspot the following variables are supported:
+In the target of a hotspot, the following variables are supported:

-  - `${userEmail}` - When the Showcase is previewed or viewed on a device this variable will be replace with the email of the currently logged in user.
+  - `${userEmail}` - When the Showcase is previewed or viewed on a device, this variable will be replaced with the email of the currently logged in user.
-  - `${userInfoJwt}` - When the Showcase is previewed or viewed on a device this variable will be replace with a [JSON Web Token](https://jwt.io) (JWT).
+  - `${userInfoJwt}` - When the Showcase is previewed or viewed on a device, this variable will be replaced with a [JSON Web Token](https://jwt.io) (JWT).
 The JWT contains the keys `email`, `first_name` and `last_name`.
-It's secret that can be used to verify the signature can be found on your workshop settings page.
+It's a secret that can be used to verify the signature can be found on your workshop settings page.

 This is supported progressively for clients that have had releases since February 2020.